-If you run an ecommerce store, you naturally want visitors to your site to fill up their carts, complete the sale and keep coming back for more.
+If you run an ecommerce store, you naturally want visitors to your site to fill up their carts, complete the sale, and keep coming back for more.
 However, that’s not how it works every time in the real world.
-Consumers are always looking for information and don’t always act the way you want them to – because, as you’d agree, they’ve unlimited choice and a world full of distractions online.
+Consumers are always looking for information and don’t always act the way you want them to – because, as you’d agree, they’ve unlimited choices and a world full of distractions online.
 In the diagram below, you can see how users interact with your online store at every step of the journey.
 Notice how the percentage of sessions reduces from the product page views to sessions with add-to carts and the actual sessions with transactions.

 Evidently, you cannot convert a customer in the first interaction most of the time.
 Besides, the bounce rate is relatively high in the e-commerce section, as is visible in the above image.
 However, what you can do is bring the customers into your ecommerce conversion funnel to begin converting them from leads into paying customers.